 What is the Blue and Gold Opportunity Plan?

 The Blue and Gold Opportunity Plan ensures that eligible California undergraduates with an annual family income of less than $80,000 will have their systemwide - or base - tuition and fees covered by gift aid.
-As part of your Financial Aid package, you will be awarded enough Federal, State, University, and/or private grants/scholarships to cover your base tuition and fees for the school year.
-Base tuition and fees are $12,570 for 2019-20 and 2020-21; however, it is important to note that no student will receive more grant support than their calculated financial need.
+As part of your Financial Aid package, you will be awarded enough Federal, State, University, and/or private grants/scholarships to cover your base tuition and fees for the academic year.
+For 2022-23, base tuition and fees are $13,104 for incoming students and $12,570 for continuing students; however, it is important to note that no student will receive more grant support than their calculated financial need.

 How do I apply?

 To be considered, file your Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) no later than March 2 each year.
 For first-time applicants, you must also submit a Cal Grant GPA verification form to the California Student Aid Commission (CSAC) by March 2.
 For details, please visit Apply for Financial Aid.

 How do I qualify and maintain eligibility?